 Mr. Fairey has been Deputy Director of FSEC since 1990.
 He also served as Interim Director of the Center from 2002 to 2004.
 Prior to assuming the Deputy Director position, he spent ten years at FSEC conducting research in buildings and energy efficiency.

-Active member of the American Society of Heating, Refrigerating, and Air Conditioning Engineers (ASHRAE), where he has served as Research Chairman of TC 4.4 on Thermal and Moisture Retarders and as Chairman of TC 4.9 on Building Envelope Systems and where he currently serves as a voting member on SSPC 140, Standard Method of Test for the Evaluation of Building Energy Analysis Computer Programs .
+He is an active life member of the American Society of Heating, Refrigerating, and Air Conditioning Engineers (ASHRAE), where he has served as Research Chairman of TC 4.4 on Thermal and Moisture Retarders and as Chairman of TC 4.9 on Building Envelope Systems.
+He has also served as a voting member on SSPC 140, Standard Method of Test for the Evaluation of Building Energy Analysis Computer Programs.
+He currently serves on ASHRAE’s Residential Building Committee (RBC) and as voting member of SSPC 62.2, Ventilation and Acceptable Indoor Air Quality in Residential Buildings and as past Chairman and current voting member of SSPC 90.2, Energy-Efficient Design of Low-Rise Residential Buildings.
 He has also served as a member of ASTM C-16, where he chaired the Task Group that developed ASTM Standard C-1158 on Radiant Barrier Systems.
-He served as a member of U.S. Department of Energy's National HERS Council Technical Committee and currently serves on the Florida Building Commission Energy's Technical Advisory Committee.
-He has also served as President of the national Residential Energy Services Network (RESNET) and is a founding member of the Florida Green Building Coalition (FGBC).
+He has also served twice as President of the Residential Energy Services Network, Inc. (RESNET), where he currently serves as Secretary and member of the Board of Directors.
+He is also a founding member of the Florida Green Building Coalition (FGBC).